poststatus/wptest/CONTRIBUTING.md

 Use the steps outlined below to contribute to the WP Test project.

-1. [Fork](https://github.com/manovotny/wptest/fork) the WP Test repository, if you haven't alreadly.
-Otherwise, make sure your fork is up-top-date with the latest from master.
+1. [Fork](https://github.com/manovotny/wptest/fork) the WP Test repository, if you haven't already.
+Otherwise, make sure your fork is up-to-date with the latest from master.
-- Start with a fresh / clean WordPress installtion.
+- Start with a fresh / clean WordPress installation.
 Make sure you remove any default "Hello World" or example data (ie. posts, pages, comments, etc.) that comes with WordPress.
-- Import the latest version of the WP Test data folllowing these [instructons](https://github.com/manovotny/wptest/blob/master/README.md#installation).
+- Import the latest version of the WP Test data following these [instructions](https://github.com/manovotny/wptest/blob/master/README.md#installation).
-- Use the WordPress admin to make any WP Test modificaltions.
-This goes for any kinda of modificaton, including menus, media data (ie. image captions, alt text, etc.), post, pages, featured images, etc.
+- Use the WordPress admin to make any WP Test modifications.
+This goes for any kind of modification, including menus, media data (ie. image captions, alt text, etc.), post, pages, featured images, etc.
 - Navigate to `Tools > Export` in the WordPress admin.
 - Make sure the `All content` radio button is selected and press `Download Export File`.
 - Rename the exported file to `wptest.xml`.